bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 ## The Setup

-There are two values you may need to adjust manually:
+There are two variables you will need to adjust manually:

 * The `g:max_line` variable specified the size of the top and bottom comment bars (`MakeBar` needs a fixed size).